Geography of China: Rivers

 There is a steep drop in the river level in the North China Plain, where the river continues across the delta, it transports a heavy load of sand and mud which is deposited on the flat plain.
 The flow is aided by manmade embankments.
 As a result, the river flows on a raised ridge fifty meters above the plain.
 Waterlogging, floods, and course changes have recurred over the centuries.
 Traditionally, rulers were judged by their concern for or indifference to preservation of the embankments.
 In the modern era, China has undertaken extensive flood control and conservation measures.

 Flowing from its source in the Qingzang highlands, the Yellow River courses toward the sea through the North China Plain, the historic center of Chinese expansion and influence.
-Han Chinese people have farmed the rich alluvial soils since ancient times, constructing the Grand Canal for north-south transport during the Imperial Era.
+Han Chinese people have farmed the rich alluvial soils since ancient times, constructing the Grand Canal for north–south transport during the Imperial Era.
 The plain is a continuation of the Dongbei (Manchurian) Plain to the northeast but is separated from it by the Bohai Gulf, an extension of the Yellow Sea.

 Like other densely populated areas of China, the plain is subject to floods and earthquakes.
 The mining and industrial center of Tangshan, 165 km east of Beijing, was leveled by an earthquake in July 1976, it was believed to be the largest earthquake of the 20th century by death toll.

-The Hai River, like the Pearl River, flows from west to east.
+The Hai River, like the Yangtze River, flows from west to east.
 Its upper course consists of five rivers that converge near Tianjin, then flow seventy kilometers before emptying into the Bohai Gulf.
-The Huai River, rises in Henan Province and flows through several lakes before joining the Pearl River near Yangzhou.
+The Huai River, rises in Henan Province and flows through several lakes before joining the Yangtze River near Yangzhou.